dream-computing/resources/Ubuntu-25.04-Install-Guide.md

 sudo apt-get update
 sudo apt-get -y install cudnn
 ```

-You can follow instructions on how to validate that cuDNN is installed correctly but as long as I do not see any errors I usually skip this validation.
+You can validate the cuDNN installation following NVIDIA's instructions, but I usually skip this step if no errors occur.

+**Search terms:** `cudnn install ubuntu` `nvidia cudnn download` `cudnn version check`

-Note some AI/ML code requires older versions of cuDNN specifically - if this is the case the best course of action is to manually download older versions and make sure the appropriate files `*.so` etc are in the correct path.
-The code will complain about the specific missing files.
+Note: Some AI/ML code requires specific older versions of cuDNN.
+In such cases, manually download the required version and ensure the appropriate files (`*.so` etc.) are in the correct path.
+The code will indicate which files are missing.
+This situation often arises when working with older research code or specific framework versions that were developed against earlier cuDNN releases.

 ## Docker

-Docker is an incediby powerful and useful tool that people often overlook.
-Installing Docker correctly system wide is a little tricky.
-Here is the current docker desktop setup for linux (https://docs.docker.com/desktop/setup/install/linux/ubuntu/)
+Docker is an incredibly powerful tool that's often overlooked.
+Docker allows you to package applications and their dependencies into containers, ensuring consistency across different environments.
+For ML workflows, this means you can share your exact working environment with collaborators, avoiding the dreaded "it works on my machine" problem.
+Installing Docker correctly system-wide requires attention to detail.
+Here's the current Docker Desktop setup for Linux: https://docs.docker.com/desktop/setup/install/linux/ubuntu/

 ```bash
 # Add Docker's official GPG key:
 sudo apt-get update